Key Features

 While any technology which meets the above criteria is in scope, priority will be given to the following Ayrton Challenge priority areas:

-Over 50% of your project must focus on energy access and energy innovation to be in scope.
+Over 50% of your project must focus on clean energy access and energy innovation to be in scope.
 This is determined from your project costing and work packages.

 Portfolio approach